mikee47/Sming-Graphics/README.rst

     Applications do not need to be aware of this, however, and simply express colours in a 32-bit :cpp:class:`Graphics::Color` type.
 This includes an alpha channel, where 255 is fully opaque and 0 is fully transparent.
-    Conversion is handled in a single step (via `Graphics::pack()`) so further manipulation (even byte-swapping) is not required by the display driver.
+    Conversion is handled in a single step (via :cpp:func:`Graphics::pack`) so further manipulation (even byte-swapping) is not required by the display driver.

     Note that the ILI9341 display has another quirk in that display data is always read back in 24-bit format (18 significant bits).
 This detail is managed by the display driver which does the conversion during read operations.
-See :cpp:method:`Graphics::Surface::readDataBuffer`.
+See :cpp:func:`Graphics::Surface::readDataBuffer`.

 :cpp:class:`Graphics::Blend`
     This is a virtual base class used to implement custom colour blending operations.